cicero78M/CiceroAutoPost/README.md

 uploads from the logged-in account.
 If a matching caption is found, the post is skipped to avoid re-uploading identical content.

-### Web Session Commenting
+### Native Commenting

-Comments are still sent through the Instagram web endpoint, but the app now uses cookies from the logged-in Instagram4j session.
-The previous web login helper has been removed to avoid triggering account warnings.
+Comments are now posted using an `AccessibilityService` that opens the Instagram app and injects the generated text into the comment field.
+This pendekatan menggantikan metode `instagram4j` sehingga tidak perlu lagi memanggil endpoint web secara langsung.

 ## Configuration